Akaito/ZeroToBoto/_drafts/2017-07-12-rpg-combat.md

 ```
 <!-- more -->

+## Classes

-Classes are very useful for having a collection of stuff that agrees to some kind of way of interacting with it, and writing very simple code that uses that means of interacting, without necessarily knowing what it's using.
+Classes are very useful for having a collection of stuff that agrees to some way of interacting with it, and writing very simple code that uses that means of interacting, without necessarily knowing what it's using.
-Sounds weird, but it will make sense over time.
+You describe the behavior of something in a class, then re-use that behavior throughout your code by creating "instances of" that class.
+Instances of a class are also called "objects" of a class; you'll see both terms used interchangeably.

+For example, let's say Clothing is a class.
+If I tell you I have an object of clothing, you already know some basic things about how it's used and what it does, without me saying anything more.
+Further, you may have an object of Clothing that's red, and I have an object of Clothing that's blue.
+Nothing about their use or behavior changes (they're both objects of Clothing), but data associated with each individual *instance* of Clothing changes.

 Some basic code can operate on a list of *things*, and let them drive what that actually means.
 This lets you easily extend some functionality you have later on by just creating one new class.
 *Without* needing to touch the code you've already debugged and figured out is just right for the basic intent of the program.

+Back at the Clothing example, you may have some objects of Clothing and some of Cookware.
+These are different types, but you can load some number of objects of either type into a box and donate it all to a charity.
+Your generic "get box of stuff to charity" procedure doesn't change due to the objects' types changing, so it can operate the same way no matter what you add to the box.
+While the charity on the receiving end will invoke different behavior depending on what types it receives.
+Generally, this is how you want to structure your code involving classes and objects.
+Try to keep as much of your program's overall behavior as indifferent as possible to the inner-workings of objects as you can.

 ```python
 class Dog(object):  # defining a new class/type